UCR-Robotics/ee144/docs/logistics.rst

 - Lab tutorials and assignments will be posted on the website before each lab starts.
-  During lab sessions, you can work on these materials at your own pace, and let me know if you have any question.
+  During lab sessions, you can work on these materials at your own pace, and let me know if you have any questions.

 - It is encouraged to go over lab materials before coming to the lab, such that you can wisely/efficiently use the time during lab sessions and ask important questions to help you